Decision log

 Decision explorer

-You can use the button to open a force-directed graph that shows the connections between decisions.
+You can use the graph button button to open a force-directed graph that shows the connections between decisions.
 Double-click a decision to view it.